Find out why MoneyOwl’s philosophy goes beyond “Buy term, invest the rest”.

 But what about the cash values we can get at age 75 when we surrender the whole life plan?
 Wouldn’t that make buying the whole life plan better than term insurance?
 Yes.
 But since insurance is for protection, one should focus on getting himself fully covered instead of the possibility of a cash value at age 75 years old.
 To sacrifice coverage for a future cash value goes against the primary reason why we buy insurance in the first place.
 That is not wise.

 And by the way, we are only getting cash values from a whole life plan because we are giving the insurance company extra premiums.
-In this example, an extra $1,434 p.a. (column A – C) for 25 years to invest.
-If we really want the same return ($156,504) like the whole life plan, we can invest the $1,434 p.a. from the savings of buying the term plan over the next 25 years (the same premium term as the whole life plan in this example), into a portfolio that can give 4.5% p.a. to give you almost the same cash value of the whole life plan at age 75.
-This can be reasonably achieved by a portfolio with asset allocation of 60% equities, 40% bonds.
-But really, we are not buying term so that we can invest the rest to get a return.
+In this example, an extra $1,434 p.a. (column A-C) for 25 years to invest.
+If we really want the same return ($156,504) as the whole life plan, we can invest the $1,434 p.a. from the savings of buying the term plan over the next 25 years (the same premium term as the whole life plan in this example), into a portfolio that can give 4.5% p.a. to give you almost the same cash value of the whole life plan at age 75.
+This can be reasonably achieved by a portfolio with an asset allocation of 60% equities, 40% bonds.
+But really, we are not buying terms so that we can invest the rest to get a return.
 We buy term because it is the most affordable way to be fully covered.

 Since 2003, I have been writing about using term plans instead of expensive whole life plans for protection.
 For that, I have drawn much flak from advisers.
 But why am I so conscious about lowering the cost of insurance?
 This is because we do not plan our insurance needs in isolation from our total financial planning needs.
 We all have limited financial resources but unlimited needs and wants.
 As an adviser, I need to ensure that after insurance needs are taken care of, I leave enough money for the client to plan towards other areas of needs such as retirement and funding their children’s tertiary education while still leaving enough money to live a life now.
 Because life does not begin at retirement.
 Life begins today.
 Financial planning is not just about planning for the future, it is also about making sure we can live a meaningful life now.